nats-io/nats-architecture-and-design/adr/ADR-32.md

 - `Fetch`
 - `Consume`
 - `Info` - An optional operation that returns the consumer info of the consumer
+- `Delete` - An optional operation to delete the referenced consumer

 Both the fetch/consume can provide hints on the batch of messages/data they want to process, and perhaps how long to keep a request for messages open.